dkn16/Synax/docs/index.rst

     💡 Then :doc:`nb/Integration` and :doc:`nb/Fields` shows more details on how we generate the necessary variables.

-    📖 We demonstrate some examples about what can we do with AD in :doc:`nb/Sampling_lsa` and .
+    📖 We demonstrate some examples about what can we do with AD in :doc:`nb/Sampling_lsa` and optimising :doc:`nb/Optimising_haslam`.

     🐛 If you find bugs, please head on over to the GitHub issues page.